MatthewBayfield/heritage_housing_issues/README.md

 sale price of houses in Ames, Iowa.

 ### BR1 User stories
-* **As the client, I want** to be able to view information indicating the relationships between house attributes, **so that I can** better understand which attributes are related, thus simplifying the number of attributes that need to be considered independently.
 * **As the client, I want** to be able to see how the house attributes relate to the sale price, **so that I can** understand which attributes are most significant for determining the sale price.
 * **As the client, I want** to be able to view visual plots, **in order to** better perceive the relationships between house attributes including the sale price.
 * **As the client, I want** to be able to access all summary and in-depth annotated information and plots on a dashboard, **so that** it is easily retrievable.